-The Standards Division is responsible for:

-- overall project management and ensuring compliance with the GSSB Due Process Protocol; - facilitating, providing logistical support, and preparing materials for TC meetings; - maintaining an online collaboration platform for the TC; - engaging with the GSSB and other GRI Governance bodies; - engaging with other experts and interested parties in a peer review and on an as-needed basis; - coordinating public exposure of the draft Topic Standard, including collecting and summarizing feedback for consideration by the TC; - undertaking research to support the development of the Topic Standard; and - drafting the content of the Topic Standard.

-The Standards Division will draft the Topic Standard and other relevant deliverables in accordance with the recommendations of the TC and in accordance with template and house rules for terminology, style, and presentation.
-The Standards Division will also be responsible for editing the stylistic and grammatical presentation of the deliverables to ensure consistency with existing GRI documents.
+- 53 The Standards Division is responsible for: - overall project management and ensuring compliance with the GSSB Due Process Protocol; - facilitating, providing logistical support and preparing materials for TC meetings; - maintaining an online collaboration platform for the TC; - engaging with the GSSB and other GRI Governance bodies; - engaging other experts and interested parties in a peer review and on an as needed basis; - coordinating public exposure of the draft Topic Standard, including collecting and summarizing feedback for consideration by the TC; - undertaking research to support the development of the Topic Standard; and - drafting the content of the Topic Standard. - 54 The Standards Division will draft the Topic Standard and other relevant deliverables in accordance - with the recommendations of the TC and in accordance with template and house rules for - terminology, style and presentation.
+The Standards Division will also be responsible for editing the stylistic and grammatical presentation of the deliverables to ensure consistency with existing GRI - 58 documents.

-The GSSB votes on the approval of the final draft Topic Standard for public exposure and the final content of the Topic Standard.
-The GSSB will review the draft contents and may ask the TC to conduct further research and/or develop the draft recommendations.
-TC members should be committed to supporting the revision of draft contents and the development of these contents.
-Further information on the role and authority of the GSSB can be found in the GSSB Due Process Protocol.
+59 The GSSB votes on the approval of the final draft Topic Standard for public exposure and the final 60 content of the Topic Standard.
+The GSSB will review the drafted contents and may ask the TC to

+- 61 conduct further research and/or develop the draft recommendations further.
+TC members should be - 62 committed to support the revision of draft contents in addition to the development of these contents. - 63 Further information on the role and authority of the GSSB can be found in the GSSB Due Process - 64 Protocol.

-Additional considerations
+65 Additional considerations

-The revision of GRI 304 is to be carried out within the existing structure and template of the GRI Topic Standards, including preserving the hierarchy, coherence, and implementation approach of the GRI Standards as outlined in GRI 1: Foundation 2021.

-The Standards Division will provide the TC with a template structure to refer to in revising the content.

-The TC should ensure that the revised Topic Standard applies to organizations of any size, type, sector, or geographic location; and that it reflects and supports the best practice of biodiversity management reporting while remaining accessible and practicable for a global user base.

-The TC should aim to develop disclosures (and related methodologies) that are clear, consistent, and focused on the measurement and reporting of impacts on biodiversity.

-The TC should seek to revise content in line with international authoritative instruments and other relevant standards and developments.
+- 66 The revision of GRI 304 is to be carried out within the existing structure and template of the GRI Topic 67 Standards, including preserving the hierarchy, coherence and implementation approach of the - Standards, including preserving the hierarchy, coherence and implementation approach of th GRI Standards as outlined in GRI 1: Foundation 2021. - 69 The Standards Division will provide the TC with a template structure to refer to in revising the content. - 70 The TC should ensure that the revised Topic Standard is applicable to organizations of any size, type, - sector or geographic location; and that it reflects and supports best practice of biodiversity - 72 management reporting, while remaining accessible and practicable for a global user base. - The TC should aim to develop disclosures (and related methodologies) that are clear, consistent, and focused on the measurement and reporting of impacts on biodiversity. - The TC should seek to revise content in line with international authoritative instruments, and other - 76 relevant standards and developments.

-The TC should aim to develop topic descriptions that are clear, consistent, and focused on impacts from a sustainable development perspective.
-Content should also seek to be in line with key authoritative inter-governmental instruments (such as instruments of the United Nations, the International Labour Organization, and the OECD) and consider the content of other business and human rights reporting frameworks.

-The discussions of the TC are confidential, but any recommendations made by the TC to the GSSB will be publicly available in accordance with the GSSB Due Process Protocol.

-GRI will hold the copyright of any deliverables associated with the project.
+- 77 The TC should aim to develop topic descriptions that are clear, consistent, and focused on impacts - from a sustainable development perspective.
+Content should also seek to be in line with key - authoritative inter-governmental instruments (such as instruments of the United Nations, the - 80 International Labour Organization, and the OECD) and consider the content of other business and - 81 human rights reporting frameworks. - The discussions of the TC are confidential but any recommendations made by the TC to the GSSB will be publicly available in accordance with the GSSB Due Process Protocol. - 84 GRI will hold the copyright of any deliverables associated with the project.

-Composition of the technical committee
+Composition of the Technical Committee

-It is anticipated that the technical committee (TC) will have up to 15 members.
-The TC will aim to have at least one person drawn from each of the stakeholder constituencies on which the membership of the GSSB is based: business enterprises, investment institutions, labor, civil society, and mediating institutions.

-In addition, geographical, gender, and cultural diversity will be considered.
+- 86 It is anticipated that the Technical Committee (TC) will have up to 15 members.
+The TC will aim to - 87 have at least one person drawn from each of the stakeholder constituencies on which the - membership of the GSSB is based: business enterprises, investment institutions, labor, civil society, and mediating institutions. - In addition, geographical, gender and cultural diversity will be considered.
 There can only be one representative per organization in the TC.